hellocreep/refactoring/js/encapsulateCollection/README.md

 3. compile
 4. find all the usage of this collection, and use add or remove method to replace original one.
 5. compile and test
+6. find the get function, to return a read-only version collection